Corona Rigidity: The general rigidity question

-\begin{example} If the signature of $\cM$ and $\cN$ is empty then the existence of an injective morphism from $\cM/E$ into $\cN/F$ with a Borel lifting is, by definition, equivalent to the assertion that the equivalence relation~$E$ is Borel-reducible to $F$ (e.g.,~\cite{Hj:Borel}). \end{example}
+\begin{example} If the signature of Borel structures $\cM$ and $\cN$ is empty and $E$, $F$ are (not necessarily Borel) equivalence relations, then the existence of an injective morphism from $\cM/E$ into $\cN/F$ with a Borel lifting is, by definition, equivalent to the assertion that the equivalence relation~$E$ is Borel-reducible to $F$ (e.g.,~\cite{Hj:Borel}). \end{example}